Quantum entropy thermalization: Introduction

 The success of statistical mechanics is due in large part to the explanatory power of thermal equilibrium.
 In particular, thermal equilibrium is not only simple to describe but also an accurate description of many systems in nature.
 Its ubiquity comes from the fact that many systems that are far from thermal equilibrium tend to evolve towards thermal equilibrium.
 This process is called thermalization.
 Understanding the reasons for thermalization is a fundamental mystery in physics dating back to the origins of statistical mechanics and thermodynamics.

 More specifically, we say that a system in contact with a bath thermalizes if it evolves to a Gibbs state described by the canonical ensemble.
 Suppose an isolated quantum many-body system is initialized in a pure state.
 Under unitary evolution the system stays in a pure state and never thermalizes.
-To observe thermalization, we divide the system into two parts $A$ and $\bar A$.
-Assume without loss of generality that subsystem $A$ is smaller than or equal to $\bar A$.
+To observe thermalization, we divide the system into two parts.
+Let $A$ be a subsystem smaller than or equal to half the system size and $\bar A$ be the complement of $A$ (rest of the system).
 We view $\bar A$ as a bath of $A$ and consider the thermalization of $A$: At long times, do expectation values of observables on $A$ evolve to those in a Gibbs state?

 In textbooks and introductory courses, we learned that the canonical ensemble can be derived from the ergodic hypothesis or the principle of equal a priori probabilities.
 The derivation is simple, elegant, and independent of the microscopic details of the system under consideration.
 However, the hypothesis or principle is an assumption that is usually difficult to verify or disprove for a particular system.
-Therefore, it would be desirable if thermalization could be derived from the fundamental laws of physics, in particular, the axioms of quantum mechanics.
+Therefore, it would be desirable if thermalization (described in the preceding paragraph) could be derived from the fundamental laws of physics, in particular, the axioms of quantum mechanics.

 In this paper, we study entropy thermalization.
 We will see how this is an information-theoretic way of measuring thermalization.

 \begin{definition} [Entropy thermalization] The entropy of subsystem $A$ thermalizes if after long-time evolution, it is to leading order (in the size of $A$) equal to the thermodynamic entropy of $A$ at the same energy.
 The thermodynamic entropy of $A$ means the entropy of the reduced density matrix for $A$ of a thermal state of the whole system. \end{definition}